hikeventures/hikeventures.github.io/_posts/reviews/2013-01-13-pitching-hilleberg-anjan-2-on-snow.markdown

   - tents
 layout: post
 ---
 The Hilleberg Anjan 2 is actually a lightweight (1.8 kg packed) 3 season tent.
 However, I believe that this tent could also be used during the winter season if there is only light snow fall and no strong winds.
 However, I have not tested it yet myself (to be on the safe side, I would rather take a 4-season tent with me).
-Here you can see how the Hilleberg Anjan looks like pitched on snow. {% include disclaimer.html %}
+Here you can see how the Hilleberg Anjan looks like pitched on snow.

 <a href="https://www.flickr.com/photos/90204224@N07/8375204505"><img src="https://farm9.staticflickr.com/8326/8375204505_0d31ecaa55_b.jpg" width="1024" height="683" alt="Hilleberg Anjan 2 on snow winter"></a><!--more-->